greenbone/gvm-tools/docs/scripting.rst

 See :command:`get_report_formats` command for all `details
 <https://docs.greenbone.net/API/OMP/omp.html#command_get_report_formats>`__.

+7. Download the report in the desired format.

-E.g. to download the report in a PDF format the following command can be used:
+   Example: download the report as a PDF file:

 .. code-block:: shell